Talk about ATTR amyloidosis (ATTR) with your doctor

 Prepare a list of your symptoms

 ATTR can affect many parts of your body and can be mistaken for other conditions, so it’s important to be aware of the signs and symptoms.
-Track your symptoms with the Symptom Checklist & Tracker and discuss them with your doctor during your next visit.
+Track your symptoms with the Symptoms Checklist & Tracker and discuss them with your doctor during your next visit.

 Even if you’ve already received a diagnosis of ATTR, let your doctor know about any new or changing symptoms, even if they seem unrelated.